americanexpress/one-app/docs/recipes/Enabling-Serverside-Rendering.md

 ## Using `loadModuleData`

-One App v5 introduced [`loadModuleData`](https://one-amex-docs.americanexpress.com/en-us/one-app/api/modules/loading-data) which is invoked on the server before rendering a module.
+One App v5 introduced [`loadModuleData`](https://one-amex-docs.americanexpress.com/en-us/one-app/api/modules/loading-data) which is invoked on the server and client.

 ```jsx
 YourModule.holocron = {